 Fantasy / Sci Fi Writers Alliance

-Another group that is newly formed this year, but growing fast, is an alliance of Fantasy and Sci Fi writers from around the globe.
-We’ve been engaging in follow trains and lifts on Instagram and Twitter, forming a robust book club, hosting writing sprints, and helping each other with reading, resources and tips.
+Another group that is newly formed this year and growing fast, is an alliance of Fantasy and Sci Fi writers from around the globe.
+We’ve been engaging in follow trains and lifts on Instagram and Twitter, forming a robust book club, hosting writing sprints, and helping each other with reading, resources, and tips.
+Recently, we started a short story competition.
 We meet and engage primarily in our Discord group.
 See my page on the Alliance to find out how to join.

 Feed My Reads

-Sign up to the newsletter, maybe lay down a few bucks for coffee to help Fraser with the vast amount of work being done, and check out all the great resources here.
+Sign up to the newsletter, lay down a few bucks for coffee to help Fraser with the vast amount of work being done and check out all the great resources here.
 Follow Feed My Reads on all the social media platforms and get some conversations going.

 Many authors are familiar with the online community based on National Novel Writing Month that comes around every November, popularly known as NaNoWriMo.
-If not check out it out.
-This is a great place to join writers striving to reach those word counts.
+If not check it out.
+This is a wonderful place to join writers striving to reach those word counts.
 The November goal is 50,000 words.
-There are a two other challenges in Camp NaNoWriMo every April and July.
-I did for the first time last November, and it was a blast.
-I reached my goal and have a great novel on the back burner, plus it came with some discounts on fabulous resources like Srivener.
-I’m still not sure which of my works in progress I’ll be tackling this year, but I hope to see you there!
+There are two other challenges in Camp NaNoWriMo every April and July.
+I did it for the first time last November, and it was a blast.
+I reached my goal and have a great novel on the back burner as a result, plus it came with discounts on fabulous resources like Srivener.
+I hope to see you there!

 Here is a resource that I still need to tap for editors, readers, publishing advice etc. I know it’s packed with so many good things.
 More later as I explore all the offerings.
 Reedsy.com